pulumi/docs/content/docs/get-started/install/migrating-2.0.md

 title: Migrating to Pulumi 2.0
 meta_desc: This page provides instructions for migrating to Pulumi 2.0
 no_on_this_page: true
-data:
-  node_invokes_text: Pulumi 2.0 no longer supports synchronous invokes.
-As a result, using the return values of any resource `get` operations will need to be made asynchronous.
-Similarly, the use of `getOutputSync` and `requireOutputSync` are no longer supported and you should move to using the `Output`-based versions of `getOutput` and `requireOutput`.
 ---

 ## Migrating to 2.0